Lissensj/markdowntest/readme.md

 # INSERTING IMAGES

+Image links are preceded by "!" .
+Alt text is put between straight brackets "[]".
+The URL of the image is put between round brackets "()".

 ![Darfield](http://project-nerd.com/wp-content/uploads/2012/12/Garfield-Dalek.jpg)

-**Tip:** for this to work properly, provide the full path to your image in Github.
+**Tip:** for this to work properly, your images must be stored in Github as well.
+Provide the full and absolute path to your image.

 # QUOTES AND CODE